felixduvallet/ros-travis-integration/README.md

-# ROS package continuous integration using travis-ci.
+# ROS package continuous integration with travis.

-Generic .travis.yml file for running continuous integration (with Travis-CI) for any ROS package.
+This repository contains a .travis.yml file for setting up continuous integration (through Travis-CI) for any ROS package.

 Improvements & issues are welcome via pull requests and the issue tracker.